 Patients requiring continuing care are returned as soon as appropriate care is available

 in the area from which they were evacuated and the patient can be transported safely.

-The Assistant Secretary of Defense for Homeland Defense and Americas Security Affairs
+The Assistant Secretary of Defense for Homeland Defense and Global Security

 of Defense for Policy USD(P), exercises overall supervision of homeland defense

 activities of the Department of Defense.
-Under this authority, the ASD(HD&ASA)
+Under this authority, the ASD(HD&GS)